jvolker/miq-nz-booking-tools/MIQ-Booking-Assistance/README.md

 ## Command-line script

 **Features**
-This is a script based on [Puppeteer](https://github.com/puppeteer/puppeteer) that opens a browser window and continuously refreshes the ‘Secure your allocation’ page and beeps when new dates become available.
-It defaults to "Double" room option and "No" for the disability question.
-This is designed to save precious seconds when trying to book a spot.
+This is a script based on [Puppeteer](https://github.com/puppeteer/puppeteer) that opens a browser window and continuously refreshes the ‘Secure your allocation’ page and beeps when new dates become available.This is designed to save precious seconds when trying to book a spot.
 All manual input required is to select the available date, tick the reCAPTCHA and click ‘Next’ to secure your spot.

 *This is allows all kinds of customizations but requires coding skills.*